-- (c) Accommodation or education facilities for a combined maximum of four persons (excluding staff). - (d) Home enterprises subject to performance standard 13.4.1(g). - (e) Public works and network utilities as provided for in Section 10. - (f) Buildings accessory to the foregoing.
+- (c) Education facilities for a combined maximum of four persons (excluding staff). - (d) Home enterprises subject to performance standard 13.4.1(g). - (e) Public works and network utilities as provided for in Section 10. - (f) Buildings accessory to the foregoing. - (g) Accommodation facilities for a combined maximum of five persons (excluding staff).